kylegwilliam/byu-cs324/hw-sockets/README.md

 (Replace `port` with a port of your choosing.)

-Now test your client program by running the following in the top-right "local"
+Now test your client program by running the following in the right "local"
 pane:

 ```bash